ProgramistaZpolski/normal-github-gui/README.md

 4. If you see a new extension called "Normal GitHub", turn it on, refresh GitHub and you're ready to go!

 ## What does it do
-A short answer is already on the there, but here's a more detailed version:
+A short answer is already here, but here's a more detailed version:

 - Hides the new sidebar
 - Changes colors of buttons to match old GitHub